CrockPot Swedish Meatballs

 What to Serve with Swedish Meatballs

 I always serve Swedish meatballs with either mashed potatoes or egg noodles.
-You can also just serve them as-is with a salad or roasted veggies on the side.
-Swedish meatballs also go great with green beans, asparagus, or personally, I like them with a side of Danish Red Cabbage (Rødkål).
+You can also just serve them as-is with a classic chef salad or roasted veggies on the side.
+Swedish meatballs also go great with oven roasted green beans, sautéed asparagus, or personally, I like them with a side of Danish Red Cabbage (Rødkål).

 Crock Pot Swedish Meatballs